ento/street-epistemology-tips-sheet-source-mirror/en.md

 - If another person uses the same [particular] methods and comes to a different conclusion than you do, how could an outside observer decide which one of your claims is more likely to be correct?
 - If some methods can lead us to different and contradictory conclusions what does it tell us about the reliability of such methods?

+- What question do you think would be important to ask next?
+- What would be a good question to ask yourself?

-## 6. Feedback
+## 6. Feedback and reflection
+- Did our chat generate any interesting thoughts?
-- After what we’ve discussed, what would you say your level of confidence is?
+- Did your level of confidence fluctuate in any way afterwards?
 - Did you enjoy our conversation?
-- Did you have any interesting thoughts?

 ## 7. Concluding the conversation
+- SE talks can absolutely be a back and forth exchange.
+Ask if they would like to use these questions with you, or maybe to just learn your stance on the same subject.
 - Exchanging contacts and information.
 - Thank you for the chat!